canyon289/conference_playbook/_sources/01_preface/bookstructure.md

 conference planning process.
 At its most concrete level this book will be a template where you can "plug in" your values and get going

+## Case studies
+A great way to learn is from the work of others.
+This book will utilize many case studies and examples from others in various communities.
+In particular when we get to the nitty gritty of planning a conference many of these examples will from [PyMCon 2020](https://pymc-devs.github.io/pymcon/) a conference I just recently led, and who's internal ongoing we're well documented.

 ## Who this book for
 This book is for people in that wish to put on a conference for their community but are unsure where to start.
 If using the book as a template it will be most applicable